aps831/workstation/README.md

 UUID=$UUID    /hdd ext4 defaults 0 2
 ```

-Mount the secondary hard drive and then move `/home` to the secondary hard drive:
+Mount the secondary hard drive and then move `/home` and `/var` to the secondary hard drive:

 ```
 sudo mount -a
 sudo cp -pr /home /hdd/home
+sudo cp -pr /var /hdd/var
 sudo mv /home /home_old
+sudo mv /var /var_old
 cd /
 sudo ln -s /hdd/home home
+sudo ln -s /hdd/var var
 ```

 `/hdd/home_orig` can then be merged manually into `/hdd/home`, taking care to not move all the dot files and to replace rather than merge.
 A check list of files is provided in `dot_file_checklist.txt`.

-Finally, in `/etc/apparmor.d/usr.sbin.cupsd` replace to `/var` with `/hdd/var`, and `,var` with `,hdd/var`.
+In `/etc/apparmor.d/usr.sbin.cupsd` replace to `/var` with `/hdd/var`, and `,var` with `,hdd/var`.
 Do not create a back up in this directory as it will be read in as though it were config.
 To restart cups run `sudo systemctl restart cups.service`.

+Finally, before directories are accidentally backed up, delete `/home_old`, `/var_old`, `/hdd/home_orig` and `/hdd/varDELETE` when satisfied that the computer is working correctly.

 ### Run
 A bootstrapping script can be downloaded from `https://bitbucket.org/aps831/workstation`.
 Execute the script `bootstrap.sh` and enter the appropriate playbook name: `thor.yml`, `titan.yml` or `md-desktop.yml`.
 Alternativaly, a playbook can be run locally using `ansible-playbook --ask-become-pass provisioning/<name>.yml`